jshawl/jeancflanagan/README.md

 # Website for Jean C. Flanagan

-by Oliver Pattison and Jean Flanagan (code/design: CC-BY-NC, content: CC-BY)
+by Oliver Pattison and Jean Flanagan

 This is a collaborative project created by Oliver Pattison and Jean Flanagan.
 Design, concept and structure are primarily by Oliver, while content is all Jean's.
 The site is built using (hopefully) modern, standards-compliant HTML and CSS, as a static site using Jekyll.